 But when you’re enrolled in a home warranty and a covered problem occurs with your furnace — or AC, water heater, plumbing, etc. — you can often just pick up the phone and give the warranty company a call to schedule a time to get the problem taken care of.

 What home warranty should I sign up for?

 The first thing you should consider when shopping for a home warranty is your spending budget.
 One of the benefits of a home warranty is that spending a little money to be enrolled in a plan can save you a lot of money when you have a covered problem.
 When shopping for home warranties, beware of “hidden” fees like deductibles and trip charges that a warranty company may impose on you when you make a claim.
-(Most of the plans offered by Pivotal Home Solutions have no deductibles or trip charges.)
+(Most of the plans offered by Oncourse Home Solutions have no deductibles or trip charges.)